 - Make sure your home is prepped for recovery, including having an area where anything you need will be within reach

 - Stock your refrigerator with foods that are easy on the stomach

 - Make sure you have someone to drive you to and from the surgery as well as to stay with you for 24 hours post-procedure

 - Schedule the appropriate amount of time off of work, which is usually about 4-5 days (2 weeks for physically strenuous jobs)

-Male breast reduction can safely remove excess fat, glandular tissue and loose skin on the breast area and restore the chest to a normal contour.
+Male breast reduction can safely remove excess fat, glandular tissue, and loose skin on the breast area and restore the chest to a normal contour.
 It’s an outpatient procedure that can be performed under intravenous sedation or general anesthesia.
-To contour the chest, we use liposuction, excision (surgical removal of tissue), or a combination of both.
+To contour the chest, we use liposuction, an excision (surgical removal of tissue), or a combination of both.

 If liposuction is performed alone, incisions will be very small and located at or near the armpits or nipples.
 When surgical removal (excision) is required, the incisions will be around the areola or at the crease just under the breast.
 Any incisions are then closed with sutures.
 A compression garment will be placed around the area to minimize any swelling and discomfort.

 After surgery, you will leave with specific aftercare instructions.
 Swelling, bruising and discomfort should be expected for several days.
 Compression garments will need to be worn for about 30 days.
 Prescription pain medication can help you manage discomfort after male breast reduction.
 All stitches are removed within two weeks.